User Guide

 event 1 2 name/Dinner appointment name/Game night info/At Michael's d/2022-08-22 t/19:00

-Not allowed as the name/
+Not allowed as the name/ prefix is more than once.

 Cancelling an event : cancelevent